Preparing your small business for the holidays

 Motivate your staff with holiday incentives, such as bonuses, prizes, or recognition for exceptional customer service.
 These little gestures show your employees how much you value them and can really improve employee retention and boost overall morale.

-Leave your grinch behind
+Leave your Grinch behind

 We all have personal lives and know just how stressful the holiday season can be.
 As a small business owner, you have the potential to increase your customer base by providing exceptional customer service, both in-store and online.
 Be responsive to inquiries and concerns and make returns or exchanges hassle-free.